Is There Lead in Your School's Water?

 In Delaware, parents should contact the school directly, says Keith Mensch, director of the DPH Office of Drinking Water.
 “Parents or any members of the public who has concerns or wants to know the risk of lead in drinking water should review the water system’s annual Consumer Confidence Report, which will include lead testing information and results,” says Mensch.
 “Parents who may be concerned about the risk of lead in the school’s drinking water can approach the school about testing.”

 If parents have concerns because their school has not tested its water, in the short-term, they can send their children to school with water from home.
 Another solution, though less immediate, is for parents to help raise funds for filtered drinking fountains or water refilling stations.
 Similar to those seen at airports and other public places, they are certified lead free and allow students to use their own water bottles.
+(UPDATE: U.S. PIRG and the Environment America released a toolkit in September 2019 for parents who want to encourage their schools to conduct water tests.)

 “We know our schools want to do their best by our kids,” says Wein, “That’s why we need state policy, so schools have clear expectations, so they know they’re doing what’s best for students, and so they can show they’re testing and complying.